Haravgi Larissa F.C.: Haravgi players in Greek first division

 Haravgi came into the spotlight in the mid 90s when two of its squads members were transferred to Alpha Ethniki teams, the highest division in the Greek football league system: Dimitris Pappas and Konstantinos Mangos.
 These two footballers are the most important players who came out of the youth ranks of the club.

 Striker Dimitris Pappas who is currently the coach and board member of the successor club Haravgi A.E.S. took a massive step in his career by getting transferred to AEL in the summer of 1995 under new manager Giannis Mantzourakis.
 The same year midfielder Kostas Mangos caught the eye of OFI's Dutch manager Eugène Gerards and was subsequently signed by the club from Heraklion.
 Maggos would later on return to his hometown to play for AEL in the Greek Beta Ethniki, after even being part of an OFI squad that played in the 1997-98 UEFA Cup against teams like Ferencváros and Auxerre.
 Dimitris Tsapatoris is also another former Haravgi footballer who played in the first division for 3 seasons (Panathinaikos, Olympiacos Volos, AEL) after being transferred to Apollon Larissa in the late 1980s.

-Other players who featured in national divisions were Panagiotis Migas (AEL - Beta Ethniki), Sotiris Peritogiannis (Apollon Larissa - Gamma Ethniki), Kostas Pitsaris (AOK N.Karyes - Delta Ethniki) and Nikos Kakagiannis (Iraklis Larissa, AED Nikaia - Delta Ethniki).
+Other players who featured in national divisions were Panagiotis Migas (AEL - Beta Ethniki and Apollon Larissa - Gamma Ethniki)), Sotiris Peritogiannis (Apollon Larissa - Gamma Ethniki), Kostas Pitsaris (AOK N.Karyes - Delta Ethniki), Thanasis Stamatis (Poseidon Neon Poron - Beta Ethniki and Pyrgetos - Delta Ethniki) and Nikos Kakagiannis (Iraklis Larissa, AED Nikaia - Delta Ethniki).

-Youngest player ever to score a hat-trick
+Record of youngest hat-trick scorer

 Haravgi Larissa produced the youngest footballer ever to score a hat-trick.
-14-year-old striker Ntinos Pontikas in his debut, scored all three goals of his team in an 4-3 away defeat by Ampelokipoi Larissa in 1996.
+14-year-old striker Ntinos Pontikas in his debut as a starter scored a hat-trick for Haravgi in an 4–3 away defeat by Ampelokipoi Larissa in 1996.
 In that game, future Greece international player Vangelis Moras was on the bench being a squad member of AO Ampelokipoi, the club he started his career from as a forward.
 Pontikas' feat still remains a record in football.